ZIP Extractor Help

 What you can do

-• Close other tabs and applications.
+• Close other tabs and apps.
 Each open tab uses memory.
-Closing tabs you aren't using frees memory for ZIP Extractor.
+Closing ones you aren't using frees memory for ZIP Extractor.

 • Try a different browser.
 Some browsers allocate more memory per tab than others.
 Chrome and Edge typically handle larger files well.